ZakirG/desert-adventure-z/README.md

 Why build a game in React / TypeScript?

-- My learning goals are to master this stack
+- My learning goals are to master React + TypeScript
 - A game is an open-ended project that can be expanded indefinitely
 - Games have complex state management requirements
 - In the future, the project can be translated into React Native and rebuilt for iOS